bluemarblepayroll/burner/README.md

 * **collection/arrays_to_objects** [mappings]: Convert an array of arrays to an array of objects.
 * **collection/objects_to_arrays** [mappings]: Convert an array of objects to an array of arrays.
 * **collection/shift** [amount]: Remove the first N number of elements from an array.
+* **collection/transform** [attributes, exclusive, separator]: Iterate over all objects and transform each key per the attribute transformers specifications.
+If exclusive is set to false then the current object will be overridden/merged.
+Separator can also be set for key path support.

 #### De-serialization